"What you learn here

 - From the same author: the Steel Inquisitors in Mistborn are longer lived than normal humans, though other forms of magic user (including the eponymous Mistborn) are not.

 - In Warbreaker Awakeners have longer lives than normals and are resistant to disease.
 The most powerful are completely ageless and immune.

-- The Fellowship of Seven in Janny Wurt's Wars Of Light And Shadow are over ten thousand years old.
+- The Fellowship of Seven in Janny Wurt's Wars of Light and Shadow are over ten thousand years old.
 Their apprentices are also capable of avoiding aging, as are the Koriathain.

-- Inverted by chaos mages in ''The Saga Of Recluce'—unless a mage is extremely careful with chaos energy, it will degrade their bodies faster than normal, leading them to age and die sooner than non-mages (unless they Body Surf out, as some eventually learn to do; their new bodies go even faster).
+- Inverted by chaos mages in ''The Saga Of Recluce'—unless a mage is extremely careful with chaos energy, it will degrade their bodies more quickly than normal, leading them to age and die sooner than non-mages (unless they Body Surf out, as some eventually learn to do; their new bodies go even faster).
 Order mages, on the other hand, do tend to live longer.
 The few mages who understand both have a technique to stop aging entirely, so long as they don't screw around with pure chaos.

 - Schmendrick in The Last Unicorn is temporarily immortal partially due to incompetence.
 His teacher decides there is no way he can reach his proper potential with a normal life span, since his talent for screwing up is even more powerful than his aptitude for magic.
 He's too potentially powerful to just let let him pass on unfulfilled, so he gives him immortality with a clause: if he ever figures out how to cast spells properly, he will be mortal again.
 Schmendrick wants to be a magician so bad, he regards his immortality as nothing more than proof of his failure.